 The value of the trophies is approximately: CAD$1,600 each.

-The trophies and the Visit are not transferable or exchangeable by a laureate and are not susceptible of equivalent value in money.
-The trophies, the Visit and their components may be replaced upon the decision of the Organizer.
+The trophies and the Visit are non-transferable or exchangeable by a laureate and no equivalent monetary will be provided.
+The trophies, the Visit, timing, and their components may be altered for circumstances beyond the Control of the Organizer but shall be of equivalent value.

 Participation in the Award constitutes acceptance of these Rules and the decisions of the Organizer, which are final and apply in full.